alejandroereyesb/demo_auth_react_express/readme.md

-# Role authentication FullStack MERN app with JWT
+# Role authentication FullStack MERN app with JWT + OAuth Google

 You can visit a deployed version of this app [here](https://demo-auth-react-express.onrender.com/).